SquadFM/Squad-Field-Manual/README.md

 ### Defensive Squad Tactics
 - So you're at a FOB or objective and you need to defend it.
 The most common thing I see in pub games is that the whole squad or a large portion of it stays physically ON the point or in the building they're defending.
 This is a mistake.
 You want to stop them from getting to the compound instead of letting them get to the compound and then trying to stop them from getting in the building.
 By all being in the same building you are limiting your observation of the surrounding area/enemy maneuvers and you make yourselves vulnerable to a possible frag through the window or door which usually ends badly.
 Yes, you need to keep a few guys on the point to (A) check on the status of the point (if it's being capped, etc) and (B) to obstruct and counter enemy movement through the capture area.
 For the rest of your guys, you want to tell them to pick a spot with good cover and a vision of the surrounding area.
 The next part is hard and requires reliable squad members but try and get your squadmates to pick a direction/alleyway/area to cover and take responsibility for.
 When done correctly this allows you to focus your observations better and cover any blind spots more effectively.
 Another way to do it is to have a few guys on point and have everyone else orbiting the position as a solid group.
-Search for "Conducting Defensive Operations'' or check this video https://www.youtube.com/watch?v=AiNqUgq1Wfc&feature=youtu.be
     - It is often helpful to designate a couple of guys for rear security, I find that Medics are best suited for this role as they tend to then stay closer to the squad but generally out of harm's way.
     - Ambushes - If you know the enemy is coming towards you, divide into 2 teams, one team spreads out in front will be the team that engages the enemy when they approach.
 The 2nd team waits in the flank for contact and moves in to engage the flanks of the enemy when contact on the 1st team is made.
 This is called an L-shaped ambush.
-A good video that covers this can be seen here https://www.youtube.com/watch?v=BpYbT4orFfs&
 - It's important to defend positions as well as attack.
 If the enemy takes your defense point you can no longer capture the point in front of it and this can throw a major spanner in the works for your team.
 If this happens, get back to the next defense point immediately, or else risk chasing the other team all the way back to your base which is no fun!

 [Back to top](#content)